 The Dimension Style in AutoCAD will help you adjust the size of the text and dimension to the size of your project.
 Here is a quick overview of how to use this feature in AutoCAD.

 It is almost always the case to have the dimension style disproportional to the scale of the project you are working on, making it necessary to know how to tweak the Dimension-text scale and often the other parameters like the offset distance of the text from the dimension lines, the scale of the arrowheads and others.

-To change the parameters of you Dimensions, You can use the command line: DIMSTYLE.
+To change the parameters of your Dimensions, You can use the command line: DIMSTYLE.

 If you type DIMSTYLE and Press ENTER you will have the immediate access to the Dimension Style Manager shown below

-You can decide to create a completely new Style, or just to Modify the default one.
-We will focus on few modifications you can make and how each influences the drawing.
+You can decide to create a completely new style, or just to Modify the default one.
+We will focus on a few modifications you can make and how each influences the drawing.

 Talking about having invisible text on your dimension, On the Text Tab, you can change the height, the text style, the text color and more.

 If your text is too big or too small compared to the dimensions of your drawings, you might want to tweak its height for it to fit appropriately in your project.